ericbulloch/kwmd/concepts/website_hacking.md

 - Disallow special characters in file names like `../` and `%00` or unicode tricks.
 This prevents path traversal and null byte injection attacks.
 - Store files in randomized subdirectories to make guessing where the file is stored harder.
 - Serve files from a download endpoint such as `download_file.php?id=123`.
 This prevents direct browsing in the `uploads/` directory.
+- Ensure that only logged in users are able to upload a file.
+This helps add logging and traceability to the system.
+- Track upload attempts, rejections and anomalies.
+This includes repeated attempts to bypass filters.